Explore 360

 (BLD)

 Another early morning start soon brings us up to the Pangkongma La pass (3,180m), which is marked by some very ancient chortens.
-From here we enter the Hinku valley and immediately there is a feeling of unspoilt remoteness.
+From here we enter the Hinku valley where there is an immediate feeling of unspoilt remoteness.
 After a short hike, our objective Mera Peak comes into view standing at the head of the valley.
 From this angle, it looks hugely impressive as its immense walls reach straight out of the valley.
-We also get our first glimpse of the Hinku River crashing through inaccessible gorges down from the north.
-The afternoon takes us down a steep path to cross the river, then into deep forests before emerging to rest in the pastures of Narjing Dingma (2,650m).
+We trend slowly downwards getting our first glimpse of the Hinku River crashing through inaccessible gorges down from the north.
+After lunch we head into deep forests before climbing to emerge in the village of Narjing Dingma.

 (BLD)

 Another spectacular day awaits.
-We now enter the rhododendron forest and climb Surkie La (3,085m) from where the whole of Eastern Nepal opens out in front of us.
+We enter rhododendron forest and climb Surkie La (3,085m) from where the whole of Eastern Nepal opens out in front of us.
 Kangchenjunga is visible from here and below us stretches the remote Hongu valley.
-We follow the north ridge for the day and spend the night in the grassy pastures at 3,450m.
+We follow the north ridge for the morning and should arrive in the village of Chalem Kharka for lunch.

 (BLD)

-Today we continue along the ridge which in some places narrows dramatically and gullies drop away steeply on either side.
+Today we climb out of the valley and continue up to a ridge which in some places narrows dramatically and gullies drop away steeply on either side.
+There are great views of Kanchenjunga throughout today.
 One final pass at 4,330m brings us to the five sacred lakes of Panch Pokhari, a pilgrimage site for both Buddhists and Hindus.
-A short descent from here brings us to our rest point at Khula Kharka (4,120m).
+A short descent from here brings us to our rest point at Khula Kharka.

 (BLD)

-We pass through the majestic forest and have lunch near a roaring Hinku river.
-Evidence of the devastation caused by a huge flood when the Sabai Tcho glacial lake broke its moraine dam is clearly visible around us.
+Today we climb quickly to a high pass (4,300m) before traversing the valley side until another high pass is reached.
+After popping out we’ll descend through majestic forest and have lunch near a roaring Hinku river.
+Clearly visible around us is evidence of the devastation caused by a huge flood when the Sabai Tcho glacial lake broke its moraine dam.
 Mera Peak offers us glimpses of its summit at the end of the valley head.

 (BLD)